 update: I get so annoyed that I buy a generation 2 Philips Hue Hub

-While all of the above still holds true for a gen 1 hub, Philips stopped supporting the round hub shown above, the app stopped updating and there were so many irks I bought the newer hub cheaply on ebay.
+While all of the above still holds true for a gen 1 hub, Philips stopped supporting the round gen 1 hub shown above (the app stopped updating and there were so many irks I bought the newer hub cheaply on ebay).
 I’m gratified to gain plenty new features, such as bulbs able to remember their last state and that the system once again works with Amazon Alexa / Google Home.

-update: use the IKEA table top dimmer as a TV volume control
+update: use the IKEA table top dimmer SYMFONISK E1744 as a TV volume control

-It works but the write up of this project is on my to-do list.
-I bought a more generic Zigbee dongle for £7.
+The write up of this project is on my to-do list.
 Here’s the short write-up:

-- Connect the above to a Raspberry Pi running Home Assistant with the MQTT add-on already set-up.
+- Connect the dongle to a Raspberry Pi running Home Assistant with the MQTT add-on already set-up.

 - Install Zigbee2mqtt in Home Assistant.
 Now you have a zigbee hub you can control and ‘own’.

-- Pair the Tradfri dimmer table top with the new hub.
+- In the add-on, pair the Tradfri dimmer table top dimmer with the new hub.
 My dimmer was the round style which has been discontinued (it seemingly wasn’t liked).

 - Use Node Red to detect clockwise and other movements of the dimmer (not so hard)